crcdng/curative/Readme.md

 * a [technical checklist](SetupWindows11.md) to run an screen from a Windows 11 PC
 * a [technical checklist](SetupRaspberryPi.md) to run a screen from a Raspberry PI

-I intend to update the booklet and materials for some time.
+I plan to update the booklet and materials for some time.

 Thanks to TZConnect / Tezos Foundation for support.